WHAT IS SIGN LANGUAGE?

 People who work as sign language interpreters are employed in all types of agencies that work with or serve people who have hearing impairments or speech difficulties.
 Hospitals and medical centers, for example, offer services for hearing impaired patients and/or their companions.
 These services include amplified phones, and assistive listening devices as well as oral interpreters, and sign language interpreters.
 Other agencies may offer sign language instruction and interpretation as part of their outreach programs for people with hearing impairments and speech difficulties.

-The State of Connecticut Commission on Deaf and Hearing Impaired no longer provides the “Sign Language Interpreting Program” as of July 2016, but continues to monitor and post a Statewide Interpreter Registry, to locate an interpreter for matters such as court appearances and/or court proceedings, educational/classroom instructions, job training and/or job support services, and legal and medical appointments.
+The State of Connecticut Commission on Deaf and Hearing Impaired no longer provides the “Sign Language Interpreting Program” as of July 2016, but continues to monitor and post a Statewide Interpreter Registry, which assists the public in locating interpreters for matters such as court appearances and/or court proceedings, educational/classroom instructions, job training and/or job support services, and legal and medical appointments.

 TO FIND PROVIDERS IN CONNECTICUT’S COMMUNITY RESOURCES DATABASE: